Moments and growth indices for the nonlinear stochastic heat equation with rough initial conditions: Introduction

 \begin{definition} Let $p$ be the smallest integer for which $m_p>0$.
-If $p<\infty$, then we say that the solution $u(t,x)$ exhibits {\em (asymptotic) intermittency of order $p$,} and if $p=2$, then it exhibits {\em full intermittency}. \end{definition}
+If $p<\infty$, then we say that the solution $u(t,x)$ exhibits \emph{\textup{(}asymptotic\textup{)} intermittency of order~$p$}, and if $p=2$, then it exhibits \emph{full intermittency}. \end{definition}

-Carmona and Molchanov \cite{CarmonaMolchanov94} showed that full intermittency implies the intermittency defined by \eqref{E1:Intermit} (see \cite[III.1.2, on p.
-55]{CarmonaMolchanov94}).
-This mathematical definition of intermittency is related to the property that the solutions are close to zero in vast regions of space-time but develop high peaks on some small ``islands".
-For the parabolic Anderson model, this property has been well studied: see \cite{CarmonaMolchanov94,CrMountfordSh02Lyapunov} for a discrete formulation and \cite{BertiniCancrini94Intermittence,FoondunKhoshnevisan08Intermittence, DalangMueller09Intermittency} for the continuous formulation.
+Carmona and Molchanov \cite{CarmonaMolchanov94} showed that full intermittency implies the intermittency defined by \eqref{E1:Intermit} (see \cite{CarmonaMolchanov94}, Theroem~III.1.2, on page~55).
+This mathematical definition of intermittency is related to the property that the solutions are close to zero in vast regions of space--time but develop high peaks on some small ``islands.''
+For the parabolic Anderson model, this property has been well studied; see \cite{CarmonaMolchanov94,CrMountfordSh02Lyapunov} for a discrete formulation and \cite {BertiniCancrini94Intermittence,FoondunKhoshnevisan08Intermittence,DalangMueller09Intermittency} for the continuous formulation.
 Further general discussion of the intermittency property can be found in \cite{Zeldovich90Almighty}.

-When the initial data are not homogeneous, in particular, when they have certain exponential decrease at infinity, Conus and Khoshnevisan \cite{ConusKhosh10Farthest} defined the following {\it lower and upper exponential growth indices}:
+When the initial data are not homogeneous, in particular, when they have certain decrease at infinity, Conus and Khoshnevisan \cite{ConusKhosh10Farthest} defined the following \textit{lower and upper exponential growth indices}:

 These quantities are of interest because they give information about the possible locations of high peaks, and how they propagate away from the origin.
 Indeed, if $\underline{\lambda}(p)=\overline{\lambda}(p)=: \lambda(p)$, then there will be high peaks at time $t$ inside $[-\lambda(p) t, \lambda(p) t]$, but no peaks outside of this interval.
-Conus and Khoshnevisan \cite{ConusKhosh10Farthest} proved in particular that if the initial data $\mu$ is a non-negative, lower semicontinuous function with compact support of positive Lebesgue measure, then for the Anderson model,
+Conus and Khoshnevisan~\cite{ConusKhosh10Farthest} proved in particular that if the initial data $\mu$ is a nonnegative, lower semicontinuous function with compact support of positive Lebesgue measure, then for the Anderson model,

 In this paper, we improve the existence result by working under a much weaker condition on the initial data, namely, $\mu$ can be any signed Borel measure over $\R$ such that